ibm-cloud-docs/vmwaresolutions/sddc/sd_addingviewingclusters.md

 | CPU | <ul><li>Dual Intel Xeon E5-2620 v4 / 16 cores total, 2.10 GHz</li><li>Dual Intel Xeon E5-2650 v4 / 24 cores total, 2.20 GHz</li><li>Dual Intel Xeon E5-2690 v4 / 28 cores total, 2.60 GHz</li></ul>|
 | RAM | 64 GB, 128 GB, 256 GB, 384 GB, 512 GB, 768 GB, 1.5 TB|

-### Number of Bare Metal Servers

-A minimum of 2 bare metal servers is required for a cluster and you can add up to 32 bare metal servers, which will share the same configuration.

-The number of the bare metal servers that you can add at a time is as follows:
-* For the **Small**, **Medium**, and **Large** configurations, you can add 1 - 10 ESXi servers at a time.
-* For the **User customized** configuration, you can add 1 - 20 ESXi servers at a time.
-After deployment, you can create up to four more clusters.

 ### Data Center Location

 The data center of the cluster is set to the data center of the Cloud Foundation instance by default.
 You can deploy the cluster to a different data center than the deployed instance, but you must ensure that the network latency between the two data centers is less than 150 ms. To check the network latency, you can use a tool such as [SoftLayer IP Backbone Looking Glass](http://lg.softlayer.com/){:new_window}.

 The data centers available to you depend on the Bare Metal Server configuration selected for deployment.
-If you selected the user-customized Bare Metal Server configuration, you can also deploy the cluster to a different {{site.data.keyword.cloud}} infrastructure pod for data centers containing additional pods.
-This is useful when the default {{site.data.keyword.cloud_notm}} infrastructure pod where the initial instance is deployed has reached capacity.
+If you selected the **User customized** configuration, you can also deploy the cluster to a different {{site.data.keyword.cloud}} infrastructure pod, fi the selected data center contains additional pods.
+This is useful when the default {{site.data.keyword.cloud_notm}} infrastructure pod where the initial instance is deployed has reached its maximum capacity.

-**Note**: Pre-built, standardized **Small** and **Large** Bare Metal Server configurations use a default pod that cannot be changed.
+**Note**: The standardized **Small** and **Large** Bare Metal Server configurations use a default pod that cannot be changed.

-If you deploy the cluster to a different data center or pod, three additional VLANs are ordered for use with the ordered bare metal servers.
+If you deploy the cluster to a different data center or pod, three additional VLANs are ordered for use with the ordered {{site.data.keyword.baremetal_short}}.

 ## Storage settings

-The storage settings for the **Small** and **Large** standardized Bare Metal Server configurations cannot be changed:
+The storage settings for the **Small** and **Large** Bare Metal Server configurations cannot be changed:
 * For the **Small** Bare Metal Server configuration, two disk drives of 1.9 TB SSD SED are ordered.
 * For the **Large** Bare Metal Server configuration, four disk drives of 3.8 TB SSD SED are ordered.